bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 Depending on the model in use, it may be a requirement to specify the permissions of that resource at creation time: for example setting an `auth_classes` tag to a subset of the user's own groups, and rejecting requests that do not include one.
 Alternatively an implementation may provide some signalling of a default set of permissions that should be applied when none is given: for example a user could have a default group or project, or an approach where users can own content themselves, and then share it as needed.

-For systems that create resources on behalf of a user, the same approach could be taken, or placeholder resources could be created and assigned to that system: for example creating an empty Flow and then specifying the Flow ID to an ingester.
+For systems that create resources on behalf of a user, the same approach could be taken, or placeholder resources could be created by the user with permissions assigned to that system: for example creating an empty Flow and then specifying the Flow ID to an ingester.

 #### Adding Flows to existing Sources